 - Very bad headache.

-- Very bad and sometimes deadly liver problems have happened with Soltamox (tamoxifen solution).
+- Liver problems have rarely happened with Soltamox (tamoxifen solution).
+Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - If you are a woman, call your doctor right away if you have pain when passing urine, pelvic pain or pressure, period (menstrual) changes like no period, vaginal bleeding that is not normal, or vaginal discharge.